donovan-h-parks/FragmentClassificationPackage/README.md

     > python FCP_install.py

-This script downloads all completely sequenced bacterial and archaeal genomes in the NCBI RefSeq database.
+This script downloads all finished bacterial and archaeal genomes in the NCBI RefSeq database.
 Due to the size of this file (> 7.5GB) it can take over an hour to download.
 Taxonomic information is also obtained by downloading a portion of the NCBI Taxonomy database.

 Once these files are downloaded, the taxonomy of each contig in the bacterial and archaeal genomes is determined.
 Sequence data